-Alumni awards recognize the incredible contributions to society that our graduates make.
-From community service to groundbreaking scholarship to government reform, Lewis & Clark Law School alumni consistently advance the legal profession.
+Alumni awards recognize the valuable contributions to society that our graduates and legal professionals make.
+From community service to groundbreaking scholarship to government reform, Lewis & Clark Law School alumni and their colleagues consistently advance the legal profession.
 If you know an outstanding colleague, friend, or fellow alum, please nominate them to be considered for an award.

 The Distinguished Graduate Award honors an outstanding alumnus whose achievements in their profession and their community brings distinction to Lewis & Clark Law School.
 These alumni are people who value, serve, and represent the values of Lewis & Clark College.
 Recipients are selected by the Alumni Board of Directors based on nominations from faculty and alumni.
 This award is presented at the Distinguished Honors Awards dinner.